notjamesperry/datascience/README.md

 ## Project 2 - Tableau - Compensation Plan

-### PROBLEM:
+### PROBLEM
 I was interested in answering this question: Where would the average person have the highest AVERAGE SPENDING POWER? (because it doesn't matter that your income is twice as high if your costs are twice as high)

-### SOLUTION:
+### SOLUTION

-  #### COLLECT THE DATA:
+**COLLECT THE DATA**

 I searched all over the US government websites until I found enough data to get interesting insights.
 I would have rather had data on the city level, but that was not available.
 I finally found metro area data for both income and cost of living (at least RPP) to start coming to conclusions.

-  #### CLEAN THE DATA
+**CLEAN THE DATA**

 I brought the tables into a database and used SQL queries to get a processed version of the data, knowing that I would need both the metro areas and the states so I could group the areas by state in Tableau
 ```
 /*
 CREATE TABLE vast-mapper-337320.income_v_cost.states (